khaosophy/fantasy-scrolls/README.md

 ## Treasure Generator (Coming Soon)

 This future feature will automatically generate treasure (either hoard treasure or individual treasure) based on the tables in the Dungeon Master's Guide.

-## Spell Scroll Creator (Coming Soon)

-Are you sick of adventures rewarding "a first level spell scroll," but leave it to you to pick the spell?
-This future feature will make it easy to pick a spell at random for your party.
-It will allow filtering by the following:

-* Class
-* Spell Level
-* Spell School